 Resumes, Cover Letters, and the Internship/Job Search

 SIA students can have their resumes and cover letters reviewed by the director of Career Services at any time.
 On our site, you can find a sample resume, formatted for internship applications.
-The Penn State Career Services website has tips on writing, and samples of, cover letters.
+Penn State Career Services has tips on writing, and samples of cover letters.

 Each master's degree candidate in the School of International Affairs chooses a capstone experience: a master's paper (INTAF 594); or a supervised internship placement (INTAF 595).
 By authoring a master's paper, the student integrates and illustrates mastery of the subject matter of his or her curricular emphasis and may undertake original research under the supervision of an SIA faculty member.

 Internships are supervised professional placements in which students experience the integration of their curricular studies in a professional environment.
 SIA has placed interns in professional settings with organizations throughout the United States and across the world.
 SIA's Internship Guidelines detail the baseline requirements for capstone credit and the academic assignment rooted in your internship experience.